Graduate Degree-Seeking Student Admission

 In order to be considered for unconditional admission to a graduate program, an applicant must submit a graduate application along with a nonrefundable application fee and meet the following criteria:

-- Earned a baccalaureate degree from a regionally accredited college or university in the United States or have proof of equivalent training at a foreign institution.
+- Earned a baccalaureate degree from an accredited college or university in the United States or have proof of equivalent training at a foreign institution.

 - A minimum grade point average of at least 3.0 (on a 4.0 scale) from an awarded master's or bachelor's degree.
 Departments may consider the grade point average of at least 3.0 (on a 4.0 scale) in the last 60 semester credit hours.